IU-Security-Club/CTF-WriteUp/ASCIS 2023 - Qualifier/crypto/I_dont_know_how_to_name_this_chall.md

 # ASCIS - I_dont_know_how_to_name_this_chall

 ### Context
-We have 2 files which are chall.sage and output.txt\
+We have 2 files which are chall.sage and output.txt: \
 **chall.sage**
 ```py
 from Crypto.Random.random import getrandbits